 Section 5 – Lessons Learned

-Introduction --- More to Come ---
+Introduction --- More to Come --- JWM

 Energetic Particle, Composition, and Thermal Plasma Suite (ECT)

 Electric and Magnetic Field Instrument Suite and Integrated Science (EMFISIS)

 To a great extent, EMFISIS SOC operations have proceeded as expected and without significant hiccups.
 However, one key lesson worth noting is the use of autoplot (described above) for both spacecraft integration and test as well as for flight.
 While this required early development of software to take spacecraft data packets and put them into the cdf data format that EMFISIS uses for its data products, it paid large dividends in not having to go through a second software development cycle for flight data as is common for many instruments on a variety of NASA missions.
 An additional benefit was that the EMFISIS team had good experience in looking at the data using autoplot prior to launch which allowed very quick verification of proper instrument operations early in the mission.